clojuredocs/guides/articles/content.md

 ---
-title: "Listing of All CDS Guides"
+title: "Listing of All CDS Documents"
 layout: article
 ---